 Design a System for Organisation

 There are plenty of ways to organise everything in your kitchen.
 You can group like items together, so it’s easy to find what you need.
-You can label items after putting them into containers, so you know what’s what.
+You can label items with freezer labels after putting them into containers, so you know what’s what.
 It’s also a good idea to date things clearly, especially leftovers or anything you have already opened, so you know when to use it.
 You can separate some ingredients into handy portions to make them easier to get when you need them.

 Make Essentials Easy to Grab